'Doubt cast' on killers' convictions

 Cullen said: "Well they're victims and we're victims.
 I don't blame them for trying to push to get people caught for the murder of their son, I don't blame them at all for that.
 But all I can say is it certainly wasn't me and it definitely wasn't my brother."

-Spotlight also revealed other concerns relating to the murder and the convictions, including the evidence of witnesses who saw two strangers in Castlewellan on the night of the murder, and whom police said were also seen following Mr Rice.
+BBC Spotlight also revealed other concerns relating to the murder and the convictions, including the evidence of witnesses who saw two strangers in Castlewellan on the night of the murder, and whom police said were also seen following Mr Rice.

 These mystery men were the chief suspects but neither of them matched the description of the Cullens or Kirkpatrick and this evidence does not appear to have been examined at the men's trial.